Learn the basics of forensic document examination in one year or less.

 You'll work in the University of Baltimore's state-of-the-art Jami R. Grant Forensic Laboratories for instrumental analysis, microscopy and crime scene re-creation, built in conjunction with the Baltimore Police Department to train students and to serve as a reserve crime lab for the city.
 Your coursework in the lab will allow you to interact with forensic professionals and gain experience with sophisticated equipment.
 While your coursework will form the basis for board certification, this certificate is not equivalent to the Board of Forensic Document Examiners certification.

-This certificate is not certified for financial aid eligibility as a stand-alone program; if you apply to and enroll in this program only, financial aid cannot be used.For more information about undergraduate admission, please contact the Offices of Admission at email@example.com or 1.877.ApplyUB.
+This certificate is not certified for financial aid eligibility as a stand-alone program; if you apply to and enroll in this program only, financial aid cannot be used.For more information about undergraduate admission, please contact the Office of Admission at firstname.lastname@example.org or 1.877.ApplyUB.

 Gainful employment information for the Certificate in Forensic Document Analysis is provided to help you make an informed decision about this certificate program related to time and resources required to complete the program and possible employment outcomes.